mariuskimmina/awesome-coredns/README.md

 - [Service Discovery With Hybrid and Multi-Cloud](https://www.youtube.com/watch?v=vvVmx0EDdkw) - KubeCon 2019 talk on how to setup CoreDNS for Multi-Cloud
 - [Lightning Talk: Is Your Kubernetes Cluster's DNS Working?](https://www.youtube.com/watch?v=thBCB7YeZ2g) - KubeCon 2019 talk on DNS troubleshooting
 - [How DNS inside Kubernetes (CoreDNS) functions](https://www.youtube.com/watch?v=LBsZYPUUGuM) - Hand's on demo on the basic functioning of CoreDNS inside Microk8s, helping to resolve services and pods dns queries.

+## Tools

+- [perf-test](https://github.com/coredns/perf-tests) - Scripts and utilities for scale and performance testing of CoreDNS.